mandana-mazaheri/COMP6971-CONP-concordia/README.md

 `CONP_Recommender --version`

-1. Firstly, you need to [config on git](https://docs.github.com/en/github/using-git/setting-your-username-in-git) and then run `conp-dataset_installation.py`on your system to have the whole installed [conp-dataset](https://github.com/CONP-PCNO/conp-dataset) on your machine.
+1. Make sure your git is properly congigured, the instruction is [here](https://docs.github.com/en/github/using-git/setting-your-username-in-git) and then run the python file, `conp-dataset_installation.py` on your system to have the whole installed [conp-dataset](https://github.com/CONP-PCNO/conp-dataset) on your machine.

-**On windows run it in Git Bash, it takes time**

 2. Initialize the database